firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 To create a data section use __END__
 {% endhighlight %}

-So we can simply use the reset of the executable file as a `DATA` enumerator.
+We can simply use the reset of the executable file as a `DATA` enumerator.
 Cool, eh?
 {% highlight ruby %}
 # colors.rb
 puts DATA.count